 Quick Answer

-A social media aggregator is a tool that pulls content from multiple social media platforms (Instagram, LinkedIn, TikTok, X, and more) into a single, curated feed.
-You connect your accounts or define hashtags, and the aggregator collects, filters, and displays matching posts in real time on a website, event screen, or digital display.
+A social media aggregator is a tool that brings together content from different social media sites, like Instagram, LinkedIn, TikTok, and X, and puts it all into one place.
+You can connect your accounts or define hashtags, and the aggregator collects, filters, and displays matching posts in real time on a website, event screen, or digital display.

 By